 - Fujigoko Enjoy Ticket (5100 yen)

-This ticket combines a round trip by highway bus from Shinjuku to Kawaguchiko or Yamanakako (regular cost: at least 3500 yen) with a 2-day pass for either the retro bus or the Fujikko bus (regular cost around 1200 to 1340 yen).
+This ticket combines a round trip by highway bus from Shinjuku to Kawaguchiko or Yamanakako (regular cost: at least 3500 yen) with a 2-day pass for either the omni buses or the Fujikko bus (regular cost: 1500 or 1340 yen).
 It also qualifies for discounts on selected tourist attractions.
 It is valid for up to seven days.
 The ticket can be purchased at the bus terminal in Shinjuku.

 - Fuji Q Highland Plans